| |

 Taco Seasoning

-I make Mexican food often and we all love a good taco but I have never been a fan of store-bought taco seasoning.
-After several different adaptions over the years, this is the final version that we all like.
-I use this taco seasoning recipe for 1 pound of ground beef but it also works great with ground turkey, chicken, and pork as well.
-This seasoning is easy to make in advance and it stores well in an airtight container in a cool dry place.
+I make Mexican food often, and we all love tacos, but I have never been a fan of store-bought taco seasoning.
+After several adaptations, this easy homemade taco seasoning recipe is the final version we all like.
+I use this taco seasoning recipe for 1 pound of ground beef, but it also works great with ground turkey, chicken, and pork.
+This taco seasoning is simple to make in advance, and it stores well in an airtight container in a cool, dry place.

 Taco Seasoning